 Being employed was an odd thing in the early 70's.

 It meant a life change that was so rude and so radical that it distorted my entire world view.
 I wasn't accustomed to the idea of punching time clocks, nor was I much into getting up early, or dedicating an entire day to drudgery.
 I was never afraid of hard work; what I hated most was the fact that I had to dedicate the entire day (or night) to being stuck in one spot, to be away from my friends, and to have a completely different type of social life.
 Two months in hell began in the form of a job I'd gotten at a local publication called The Community Press.
-This was in the winter of 1973.
+This was in March and April of 1973.

 Moving right along, I ended up working part-time on weekends, a swing shift position for the most boring and time-dragging job of all: watching plastic "picture-tainers" coming out of a machine.
 This was the day when photos, after being developed, came housed in these plastic cases.
 This company I worked for made these plastic cases.
 I was the only person on shift.
 They encouraged me to bring books, magazines, or whatever to help pass the time.
 The job: every 5 or 10 minutes, I had to get up, and fold the containers into a closing position while they were still warm, then stack them in boxes for shipment.
 Every couple of hours, the machines would need refills of plastic.
 The material was in boxes and just needed to be poured into the molding machine which melted it.
 That was my career.
 Ten minutes before my shift was over, I'd sweep the floors.

 Okay, Let's say you take 5 Minute Man III ICBM's (inter-continental ballistic missiles) and one Trident II missile, aim them all at an unsuspecting auditorium audience, turn out the lights, push the button, and watch what happens.
 Interested?
 Mass destruction in 0.002 seconds at point of contact.